renniemaharaj/renniemaharaj/README.md

 # Hi there, I'm Rennie Maharaj!

-I am proficient in the web: Vanilla Javascript + PHP + Javascript frameworks + Typescript, along with all of the tools that make web development more developer-friendly.
-I am proficient in Golang development and the Golang ecosystem.
-I am also familiar with Frappe and ERPNEXT as an alternative to the non-monolith stacks.
+I am proficient in web development, including Vanilla JavaScript, PHP, modern JavaScript frameworks, and TypeScript, along with the tooling that makes web development efficient and developer-friendly.
+I am proficient in Go (Golang) and its ecosystem.
+I also have strong experience with the Frappe monolithic Python framework and ERPNext as an alternative to non-monolithic stacks.

+Additionally, I am well-versed in containerization and infrastructure tools such as Docker, Docker Desktop, Nginx, Superset, and Linux distributions, and I have a solid foundation in computer systems and electronics.

 ## About Me